rossta/rossta.github.com/source/blog/2018-06-28-building-a-pdf-viewer-with-vue-part-1.html.md

 When the `<PDFPage>` component is created, we can access the `viewport` property of the `page` object, via `PDFPageProxy#getViewport`, to obtain the pixel width and height of the PDF.
 These are the width and height attributes of the `<canvas>` element.
 For the actual size of the `<canvas>`, we'll use CSS attributes.

-Since the `scale` prop is reactive and our `render` function depends on `canvasAttrs`, defining `canvasAttrs` as a computed property based off the scale means our PDF pages will automatically re-render when the scale changes.
-Future iterations will allow to the change `scale` prop (using future zoom controls, for example).
-We'll simply calculate the width and height via CSS to update the rendered size of the canvas to avoid redrawing the canvas data from the `page` object each time.
+Since the `scale` prop is reactive and our `render` function depends on `canvasAttrs`, defining `canvasAttrs` as a computed property based off the scale means our PDF pages automatically re-render when the scale changes.
+Future iterations allow changes to the `scale` prop (using future zoom controls, for example).
+We'll calculate the width and height via CSS to update the rendered size of the canvas to avoid redrawing the canvas data from the `page` object each time.
 For this, we use a clone of the original viewport, given via the `actualSizeViewport` computed property, and the `devicePixelRatio` to calculate the target width and height style attributes for the `<canvas>`.

 Here's the code that puts all that together: